timothee-bacri/Rstudio-docker/README.md

 ## IMPORTANT
 - To avoid resetting passwords on every container recreation, bind-mount `/etc/shadow`
 - To connect to a GitHub repository easily, bind-mount your SSH keys to `~/.ssh/`
-- The default user password is "orchid" (without the quotation marks)
+- The default user passwords are "orchid" (without the quotation marks)

 ## docker-compose.yml
 ```yaml